yhygao/UTNet/README.md

 ## Update
 Our new paper, the improved version of UTNet: UTNetV2, is released on Arxiv: [A Multi-scale Transformer for Medical Image Segmentation: Architectures, Model Efficiency, and Benchmarks](https://arxiv.org/abs/2203.00131).
 The UTNetV2 has an improved architecture for 2D and 3D setting.
-We also provide a more general framework for CNN and Transformer comparison, see in our new repo：https://github.com/yhygao/CBIM-Medical-Image-Segmentation
+We also provide a more general framework for CNN and Transformer comparison, including more dataset support, more SOTA model support, see in our new repo：https://github.com/yhygao/CBIM-Medical-Image-Segmentation

 Data preprocess code uploaded.